Hemen-S/alx-system_engineering-devops/0x00-shell_basics/README.md

-#!/bin/bash
- the command used to see the current directory we are in
+the different type of scripts written in the tasks